Introduction To Quorum on Apple iOS Devices

 Either use your existing Game project or create a new one using a template.
 Here we will make one using the Game Template.

-Open project properties and select the device we want under the Mobile tab.
+Select the device we want in the Device List under the Apple tab.
 If we plug in the device after Quorum Studio loads, we may need to reboot Quorum Studio, as it only checks for new devices on bootup.
 Also check the Bundle field and makes sure that matches the bundle name setup in Xcode.
 For this example we made the bundle name to be org.quorumlanguage which is set by default in new Quorum Studio projects.

 Once the properties are filled in, select "OK".
 You are ready to build the Quorum project.